 Drivers License Suspension & Bench Warrants

 It is commonplace for the court to issue a notice of drivers license suspension whenever a bench warrant is issued.
-This is another mechanism, revocation of the defendant's driving privileges, that a court utilizes to attempt to coerce a defendant to Surrender and/or address the underlying reason for which the warrant was issued (e.g. pay the fine, appear at sentencing, appear at probation, etc.).
-The license suspension remains in effect and bars an individual from driving legally until the bench warrant is satisified and the related court issue or case is resolved.
-The only exception to this process is where the judge voluntarily lifts the "close out" and suspension (something which we have experience in accomplishing).
+This is another mechanism, revocation of the defendant’s driving privileges, that a court utilizes to attempt to coerce a defendant to surrender and/or address the underlying reason for which the warrant was issued (e.g. pay the fine, appear at sentencing, appear at probation, etc.).
+The license suspension remains in effect and bars an individual from driving legally until the bench warrant is satisfied and the related court issue or case is resolved.
+The only exception to this process is where the judge voluntarily lifts the “close out” and suspension (something which we have experience in accomplishing).